-DSDIAG is a new utility in NetWare 5 that offers many convenient options for diagnosing and troubleshooting NDS errors.
-It supports multiple trees, identities, and naming conventions, and also allows you to export data into several formats for ease of viewing.
+DSDIAG is a new utility in NetWare 5 that offers many convenient options in diagnosing and troubleshooting NDS errors.
+It supports multiple trees, identities, and naming conventions.
+It also allows you to export data into several formats for ease of viewing.

-The following is a list of new or enhanced network services offered in NetWare 5.
+The following is a list of new or enhanced services of NetWare 5.

 The most apparent difference between NetWare 5 and other versions of NetWare is support for pure TCP/IP-pure in the sense that it doesn't require an IPX-based encapsulation.
 Although NetWare 5 maintains support for IPX/SPX protocols, you now have the option of implementing a pure TCP/IP environment or using IPX/SPX alone or as part of a mixed TCP/IP and IPX/SPX environment.
-This is advantageous for customers who require a pure IP environment because it eliminates multiple protocols and frees up valuable network bandwidth, while allowing them to control IP implementation at their own pace.
+This helps customers who require IP by eliminating multiple protocols and freeing up valuable network bandwidth.

 Novell Storage Service